top of page

 Get Started With the 1939 British Register on FindMyPast

-If you're in the early stages of building your family tree in the countries of England and Wales, your first record stop should be the 1939 Register.
+If you're in the early stages of building your family tree in England and Wales, your first record stop should be the 1939 Register.

-A Brief History of the Comprehensive Survey in the UK
+A Brief History of the 1939 British Register in the UK

 While researching this post, I learned that the 1939 Register was the most thorough survey ever taken of England and Wales civilians.
 This record helps British family historians research around the record loss of the 1931 Census and the non-existent 1941 enumeration.